 Aerial view of the Port of Nome.
 KNOM file photo.

-USACE cancels Nome’s port expansion project, future uncertain
+USACE cancels solicitation for Nome’s port expansion project, future uncertain

 The U.S. Army Corps of Engineers (USACE) says plans to build the country’s first deep draft port in the Arctic are too expensive.